tinyrange/tinyrange/README.md

 # TinyRange

-TinyRange is a light-weight scriptable orchestration system for building and running virtual machines with a focus on speed and flexibility for development over production reliability.
+TinyRange is a light-weight scriptable orchestration system for building and running virtual machines with a focus on speed and flexibility for development.

+TinyRange is currently a Pre-Alpha and expect major breaking changes as the architecture is improved and features are explored.

 ## Getting Started